OpenChain-Project/Reference-Material/Education-For-Suppliers/Supplier-Education-Leaflet/supply-chain-education-leaflet-version-2-2024/supply-chain-education-leaflet-version-2_en.md

 ## SPDX Project

 SPDX (Software Package Data Exchange) is a project hosted by the Linux Foundation that has developed a standardized format for exchanging license information.
 The SPDX format was published as ISO/IEC 5962:2021 after many years as a de-facto industry standard.
-Anyone can use SPDX and it is highly recommended for use throughout the supply chain.
+Anyone can use SPDX and it is recommended for use throughout the supply chain.
 Please find information about it at:

 [https://spdx.org/](https://spdx.org/)